-Restarting the Mac can fix various issues, such as software-related glitch, a third-party application error, etc. When you restart Mac, it frees up your Mac’s memory and rotates system logs.
+Restarting the Mac can fix various issues, such as software-related glitches, third-party application errors, etc. When you restart your Mac, it frees up your Mac’s memory and rotates system logs.
 To restart Mac, click on the Apple logo and choose the Restart option.

 Method 3: Delete Safari History, Cache, and Cookies

 Accumulation of cache files and cookies can be a reason behind this issue.
 You can delete the history, cache, and cookies to try to resolve the issue.
 Here’re the steps to clear your Safari cache and browsing history:

 - To clear history and cookies, navigate to Settings > Safari > Clear History and website data.

 - To clear cookies and keep your history, navigate to Settings > Safari > Advanced > Website Data and then click on Remove all website data.

 Read: Top 10 Data Recovery Software for Mac

 Safari may stop working or can come across various other problems if your extensions aren’t updated.
 Thus, you need to disable such extensions.